REALFAG research group

 Decoration.
 PNG

-Master project (30 ECTS): Describing small systems
+Master’s project (30 ECTS): Describing small systems

-Systems are always in contact with an environment that influences their energy, volume, and mass.
-In certain cases, the presence of the environment is of little significance, and, for simplicity, the system may be described as though it were isolated.
-In other cases, surroundings significantly affect the properties of systems, and external interactions need to be taken into account.
 Systems subject to the latter scenario may be referred to as small, where small is not an attribute determined by the system’s sheer size, but rather by how the size compares to the range of the interactions affecting the system.
-From this point of view, a solar system may be thought of as small: two adjacent and identical solar systems would not have twice the energy as one solar system.
-Yet a water droplet may well be thought of as large: a water droplet has roughly twice the internal energy as a droplet half the size.
+From this point of view, a solar system may be thought of as small; indeed, two adjacent identical solar systems would not have twice the energy as one of them would have on its own.
+Yet a water droplet may well be thought of as large; as far as we can measure, a water droplet has twice the internal energy as an isolated droplet half the size.

 The student must be familiar with quantum, statistical and thermal physics or physical chemistry (TFY2045+TFY4230+TFY4165 or TKJ4170+TKJ4215+TKJ4162 or equivalent coursework).
-Depending on which direction the project takes, it could be an advantage if the student has experience with electronic structure calculations (TKJ4170).
-Before starting the project, the student will make him/herself familiar with this recent publication: Nanomaterials 2020, 10(12), 2471.
+Before starting the project, the student will make him/herself familiar with this publication: Nanomaterials 2020, 10(12), 2471.

 It is expected that the student will invest a minimum of 700-800 hours from his/her start in the project to the oral defense.